gersonmontenegro/vueblog/README.md

 Inside TopBar, every button makes the change to the currentPage variable through the emitter.

 That's all.
 I liked the final result.

+> At this momento, and after wasted at least 4-5 hours trying to solve an issue with
+> bootstrap compilation, I decided start a new project and integrate it
+> with the repository version.
+To be honest, I didn't know what happen,
+> maybe because Vue.js is new for me, and I don't know all its tricks.
+>
+> Now I can continue with the project.